How to Increase Sales by Encouraging Mobile Spending

 Speed and performance go hand in hand.
 Sure, your site and app may load quickly, but if they have tons of glitches and crashes, it won’t help your conversion rates.

 People value their time too much.
 If your platforms are giving them problems, they’ll find another site or app to use instead.

 This could be detrimental to your brand.
-83% of app users say that performance is important to them.
+In fact, 83% of app users say performance of a mobile app is important to them.

 Apps that are fast and perform well enhance the user experience.
 But 48% of people who had a bad experience using an app are less likely to use it again.

 Studies show 34% of consumers who had a poor app experience will go straight to a competitor’s app.

 But if you prioritize speed and performance, you won’t have to worry about these problems.